 Group Use: A group rate for the marina is available to groups of 15 or more, Monday through Friday.

 How to Reserve: Group use reservations are required and must be made at least 10 days or more in advance so that we can ensure proper staffing and equipment.
 Please fill out the form to get started.

 Located on the north side of the Visitors Center, the café is open seasonally and sells snacks, light entrees, beverages and ice cream from a convenient walk-up window.
 Season schedule, hours and menu »

 Located adjacent to the Visitors Center, this sensory-rich play environment with handicap-adaptable equipment and wide paved pathways makes access comfortable and enjoyable for all visitors.
 All Forest Preserve playgrounds are smoke-free environments.

 Indoor and Outdoor Venues

 Offering panoramic views of the lake and preserve, Audubon Hall, the Millennia Plaza, and the North Bay Pavilion can be reserved for weddings, banquets, reunions, picnics and other private celebrations, corporate meetings and retreats, and community functions.
-For catering arrangements and reservations, contact Events at Independence Grove at 847-247-1111.
+For catering arrangements and reservations in 2023, contact Events at Independence Grove at 847-247-1111.
 Group rates and reservations are also available at the Beer Garden and marina.
 Email IndependenceGrove@LCFPD.org for details and pricing.

 An amphitheater, fountain and native garden make an ideal setting for a variety of special programs, events, outdoor celebrations, and our annual summer concerts series.
 The native garden showcases flowers and foliage, a sculptured fountain, wooden pergola and gazebo, wood and wrought iron benches and winding red brick walkways.
 Volunteer gardeners help tend to its seasonal needs.
 The garden also shows homeowners how to create their own beautiful landscapes using low-maintenance native plants.